AlexandreDecan/sismic/docs/behavior.rst

     with given *value*, evaluated as Python code.
     Additional parameters can be specified using a table.

+Then event {event_name} should not be fired
+    Assert that no event of given name was fired during the last execution.

 Then no event should be fired
     Assert that no event was fired by the statechart during the last execution.